JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 When a plugin is being uninstalled or updated, the IDE waits synchronously for plugin unload and asks for restart if the unload failed.

-Use the latest available version of the target IDE for verification.
+If it fails:

+1. Try a newer version of the IDE (eventually latest available from [Early Access Program](https://eap.jetbrains.com)), in some cases platform bugs might be an issue.
-See also this [list of known platform issues](https://youtrack.jetbrains.com/issues/IDEA?q=%23dynamic-plugins%20) related to handling dynamic plugins.
+   See this [list of known platform issues](https://youtrack.jetbrains.com/issues/IDEA?q=%23dynamic-plugins%20) related to handling dynamic plugins.

+2. Try in a fresh and new configuration (e.g., clean the [sandbox](ide_development_instance.md#the-development-instance-sandbox-directory) or use a different configuration directory).

 ### Logging